My university journey - Sam Watkins

 How my journey started

-I joined Portsmouth university in 2018 and felt the strange mix of being so nervous but also excited!
+I joined the University of Portsmouth in 2018 and felt the strange mix of being so nervous but also excited.
 I moved into Greetham Street student halls with 8 other friendly faces.
 The first few weeks were an indescribable experience.
 University can seem daunting when you’re faced with so many new experiences in such a short space of time.
 My first week felt like I was at a PGL school trip where you’re with friends having fun but feeling that you’d go home at the end of the weekend.
 But of course I wasn’t going home!

 Moving into second year

 At the end of my first term, we started house hunting for the following year.
 Most of us decided to live together in our second year and found a lovely house in Southsea which was very close to the University.
 I really loved the transition from halls to a house as it felt more homely and I felt a little more grown up.
 As cringe worthy as it sounds, you will learn so much about yourself during your university experience and gain independence and confidence.

 Living in our house in a new area meant I did lots of new things.
 In first year I went to a lot of clubs, whereas in second year we went to more pubs in our local area and stayed in a lot more – having flat movie marathons and consistently watching horror films together.

 I started working for the University as an ambassador in second year.
 I worked during Open Days, touring prospective students and their families around Greetham Street – it helped that I’d lived there, so I could offer a personal experience.
 I loved working the Open Days – I met lots of other students and made new friends, and felt like I was giving back to the University, which had already given me so much.

 Starting afresh after lockdown

 Sadly, our year was cut short when lockdown started in March 2020 and we all moved out of our house to live at home.
 Lockdown was a strange and unique experience –to say the least– but it made me all the more excited to move into a new flat with 5 others in third year.